Physical Therapy Research

-This is a study of elements of care used to enhance, maintain, and restore quality of life and functional ability for individual with physical neurological impairments and/or disabilities.
+Studies focus on the elements of care used to enhance, maintain, and restore quality of life and functional ability for individual with physical impairments and/or disabilities.
 Examination of actions are taken to facilitate acquisition, maintenance, restoration, or improvement in an individual's health, functional abilities, and/or quality of life.

 Motor control and learning

 Research includes the investigation of movement organization, impairments, and recovery in patients from various clinical populations.
 This includes patients who have been diagnosed with specific movement disorders, traumatic brain injuries, and those who have Parkinson's disease, autism, or have experienced a stroke.
 Many research projects are conducted in the motion analysis center, equipped with the system for motion analysis, electromyography, and force plates to examine kinematics and kinetic of movement patterns.

 - Ustinova KI, Leonard WA, Cassavaugh ND, Ingersoll CD (2011).
 Development of 3D immersive videogame to improve arm-postural coordination in patients with TBI.
 J Neuroeng Rehabil.
 31:8:61.